-$magma_zgetrf_gpu$ computes an LU factorization of a general M-by-N matrix A using partial pivoting with row interchanges;

-$\label{eq:magma_zgeqrf_gpu} \begin{array}{l} \text{magma_zgeqrf_gpu} \ \ \text{computes a QR factorization of a general} \\ \text{M-by-N matrix } A; \end{array}$

-$magma_zpotrf_gpu$ computes the Cholesky factorization of a complex Hermitian positive definite matrix A.
+- magma_zgetrf_gpu computes an LU factorization of a general M-by-N matrix A using partial pivoting with row interchanges; - magma_zgeqrf_gpu computes a QR factorization of a general M-by-N matrix A; - magma_zpotrf_gpu computes the Cholesky factorization of a complex Hermitian positive definite matrix A.

-Routines in all standard four floating point precision arithmetics are available, following LAPACK's naming convention.
-Namely, the first letter of the routine name (after the prefix magma) indicates the precision - z, c, d, or s for correspondingly double complex, single complex, double real, or single real.
-The suffix gpu indicates that the input matrix and the output are on the GPU memory.
+Routines in all four standard floating-point precisions are available, following LAPACK's naming convention.
+Namely, the first letter of the routine name (after the prefix magma) indicates the precision -z, c, d, or s for double complex, single complex, double real, or single real, respectively.
+The suffix gpu indicates that the input matrix and the output are located in the GPU memory.

 The typical hybrid computation and communication pattern for the one-sided factorizations (LU, QR and Cholesky) is shown in Figure 3.
-At a given iteration, panel dP is copied to the CPU and factored using LAPACK, and the result is copied back to GPU.
+At a given iteration, panel dP is copied to the CPU and factored using a LAPACK routine, and the result is copied back to the GPU.
 The trailing matrix, consisting of the next panel T_1 and submatrix T_2 , is updated on the GPU.
-After receiving dP back from the CPU, T_1 is updated first using dP and the result is sent to the CPU (as being the next panel to be factored there).
-While the CPU starts the factorization of T_1 , the rest of trailing matrix, T_2 , is updated on the GPU in parallel with the CPU factorization of panel T_1 .
-In this pattern, only data to the right of the current panel is accessed and modified, and the factorizations that use it are known as right-looking.
+After receiving dP back from the CPU, T_1 is updated first using dP and the result is sent to the GPU (as being the next panel to be factored there).
+While the CPU starts the factorization of T_1 , the rest of the trailing matrix, T_2 , is updated on the GPU in parallel with the CPU factorization of panel T_1 .
+In this pattern, only the data to the right of the current panel is accessed and modified, and the factorizations that use it are known as right-looking.
 The computation can be organized differently - to access and modify data only to the left of the panel - in which case the factorizations are known as left-looking.